Chris Leak

-Christopher Patrick Leak (born May 3, 1985) is an American former football quarterback.
+Christopher Patrick Leak (born May 3, 1985) is an American former professional football quarterback who played in the National Football League (NFL) for a season with the Chicago Bears.
 He played college football for the University of Florida, and led the Florida Gators to victory in the 2007 BCS National Championship Game.
-Leak played professionally for the Chicago Bears of the National Football League (NFL), the Hamilton Tiger-Cats and Montreal Alouettes of the Canadian Football League (CFL), and the Jacksonville Sharks and Orlando Predators of the Arena Football League (AFL).
+Leak also played professionally for the Hamilton Tiger-Cats and Montreal Alouettes of the Canadian Football League (CFL) and the Jacksonville Sharks and Orlando Predators of the Arena Football League (AFL).

 Early life

 Leak was born in Charlotte, North Carolina, in 1985.
 Leak received national attention as an 8th grader in 1998 when Wake Forest coach Jim Caldwell, who had just signed his older brother, C. J., offered him a college football scholarship.
 He attended Independence High School in Charlotte, where he played for the Independence Patriots high school football team.
 In four years as the Patriots' starting quarterback, Leak led his team to three consecutive North Carolina state championships, winning two in 4A and one in 4AA.
 He set North Carolina state records for passing yards in a career (15,593) and completions in a career (1,013), as well as the national record for touchdown passes in a career (185).
 He is considered by some to be the greatest high school quarterback of all time.
 He was recognized as a Parade magazine All-American as well as Parades Player of the Year in 2003.
 The Scout.com recruiting service ranked Leak as a five-star prospect and the third-best quarterback in the 2003 recruiting class.